 You see, SEO is very much like real estate.
 If you want to buy a 3 bedroom house, the price doesn’t just depend on the size of the house but also largely on the location.
-The exact same house one of the top suburbs of the city is going to cost exponentially more than some run-down part of town.
+The exact same house in one of the top suburbs of the city is going to cost significantly more than some run-down part of town.
 So what would you think of a real estate agent who offers you 2 houses in these very different suburbs for the exact same price?
 Scam alert, right?

 Well, SEO works the exact same way.
 If a company offers menu-pricing for keywords such as $500 per month for 5 keywords, $800 for 10 keywords and $1000 for 20 keywords without even knowing what the keywords are, they have no intention of ranking your website.

 Everyone hates a contract.
 Several SEO companies will ask you to sign 12-month contracts to get started.
 Most “horror stories” you hear about SEO come from business owners who were disappointed with what they were getting for their money but weren’t able to get out of their contract.

 Without knowing the quality of the work you’re going to get, signing a contract is quite a risk when it comes to SEO.
 When it comes to Google, “bad SEO” doesn’t just mean lack of results for now.
 It could potentially mean not ever getting any results (by getting a penalty or invisible filter applied to your website that can keep you stuck on page 2 perpetually).
 Penalties are a rarity but these filters are quite common and generally the result of unsafe link-building.